 - Print Movie Tickets onto woven white cardstock for your child to color/paint, or print onto varied/marbled colored cardstock if your child does not wish to customize the movie tickets.

 - Cut Out how many tickets you want to have in circulation.
 This number will vary family to family.
 Some families may opt for one movie ticket a weekday, others may want only one per week or weekend.
-We allow our son to earn up to three movie tickets in a week in addition to a family weekend movie for which we do not use a ticket.
+We allow our son to earn up to four movie tickets in a week, including a family movie night.
 This ends up at about half the pediatrician recommended allowance of 10 hours per week for the above 2 age group.

 - Designate a “BANK” and a “STASH”.
 Keep the to-be-given movie tickets in a “bank” that only you have access to.
 Instruct your child to choose a place to be his or her “stash.”
 Our son loves this.
 He “stashes” his unused movie tickets by his bed under a mat like buried treasure.
 Just make sure there is a set and separate location for the “bank” and “stash”.

 - Keep Movie Tickets in constant rotation.
 In order to vary and enrich your child’s screen time, rather than just limit it . . . you will want to dole out the movie tickets in rotating order.
 That is, only every fourth movie ticket (if you choose to use all four we created) is a “Free Choice” (which will undoubtedly be your child’s most prized ticket. . . something about that “free” word).
 So keep the movie tickets in order with the front of your “bank” on the next-to-be-given.
 When your child cashes a movie ticket (during pre-designated “watch” windows”), just return it to it’s proper rotation.
 Example: documentary, musical, literature, free choice . . . repeat.

 TIPS & TRICKS (get the most out of these Movie Tickets):